bookofproofs/bookofproofs.github.io/_sources/history/19th-century/dirichlet.md

 * Dirichlet set off for France carrying with him Gauss's Disquisitiones arithmeticae Ⓣ(Investigations in arithmetic) a work he treasured and kept constantly with him as others might do with the Bible.
 * In Paris by May 1822, Dirichlet soon contracted smallpox.
 * From the summer of 1823 Dirichlet was employed by General Maximilien Sébastien Foy, living in his house in Paris.
-* Dirichlet was very well treated by General Foy, he was well paid yet treated like a member of the family.
-* In return Dirichlet taught German to General Foy's wife and children.
 * Dirichlet's first paper was to bring him instant fame since it concerned the famous Fermat's Last Theorem.
 * Dirichlet proved case 1 and presented his paper to the Paris Academy in July 1825.
 * On 28 November 1825 General Foy died and Dirichlet decided to return to Germany.